RKelln/5-directions/data_in_practice/companion.md

 # Image data

 Image data is self-explanatory, but there are some important details.
 The format of the data can matter.
 Although it takes far larger amounts of space, PNG formatted images suffer from less compression artifacts than JPEGs.
 The vast majority of image data is still using JPEG format, but it won't help to save JPEGs as PNG formatted images since the data loss caused by compression happens when first saved as a JPEG.
 If you are creating your own images, use PNG or WEBP formatted images.
-WEBP has high quality and smaller file sizes, but as of yet is relatively unused.
+WEBP has high quality and smaller file sizes, but as of yet is relatively unused, but works in almost all browsers.

 ## Scraping